Checks if all elements in an array match a condition. Returns true if every element satisfies the block or is truthy.

 - Array#shift

-Removes and returns the first element of an array, or the first n elements as an array.
-O(n) since all subsequent elements must be shifted down by one position.
+Array#shift removes and returns the first element of a Ruby array, or the first n elements as an array.
+It is O(n) because later elements move down.

 - Array#size